Shown below are key U.S. Government policy reports, Country information on the United Kingdom and the phone directory for the U.S. State Department.

 The Annual Report to Congress on International Religious Freedom describes the status of religious freedom in each foreign country, government policies violating religious belief and practices of groups, religious denominations, and individuals, and U.S. policies to promote religious freedom around the world.
 It is submitted in compliance with the International Religious Freedom Act of 1998.

-- UK Section of International Religious Freedom Report 2018
+- UK Section of International Religious Freedom Report 2019: HTML (webpage) or PDF

 - Press releases from the U.S. Embassy London